henrysingleton/page_headers/README.md

 ## Usage

 - Create a new page, and give it a page type of 'headers'.
 - Make the page output plain text that you want for your headers.
-If you also want to output actual page content in the message body, simply follow
+If you also want to output actual page content in the message body, simply separate your headers by a blank newline (as per the HTTP spec for separating message headers/body).

 ## Notes

-If html is detected during output, headers will not be generated as they would likely be invalid.
-Note that the actual page content is not output, as the script is killed as soon as all the output lines have been sent as headers.
+If HTML/XML is detected at the start of the page output, the extension will not do anything, even if the 'headers' page type is set.

 ## Example